weixuan-wang123/topic-NMT/README.md

 # Topic-NMT
-Code for EMNLP 2021 Main Conference Paper: Neural Machine Translation with Heterogeneous Topic Knowledge Embeddings, <p><a href="https://aclanthology.org/2021.emnlp-main.256/">pdf</a></p>
+This repository hosts the original codes for our EMNLP 2021 Main Conference Paper: Neural Machine Translation with Heterogeneous Topic Knowledge Embeddings, <p><a href="https://aclanthology.org/2021.emnlp-main.256/">pdf</a></p>

 ## What is Topic-NMT

-we propose heterogeneous ways of incorporating topic information into the Transformer architecture.
+We propose heterogeneous ways of incorporating topic information into the Transformer architecture.
 Specifically, the topic information can be incorporated in a heterogeneous manner, namely as pre-encoder topic embedding (`ENC_pre`), post-encoder topic embedding (`ENC_post`), and decoder topic embedding (`DEC`).
 Besides, the topic distribution learned for each word (as its topic embedding) is summarized at the sentence level and fed into the NMT model.
 The intuition is that aggregating topic distribution at the sentence level produces more accurate topic information than at the word level.
 This enables topic modeling to consider contexts conveyed in a sentence.
 Each target word is generated with the guidance of the topic information of both source and target sentences.

 ## Getting Started

 ### Requirements

-This repository includes all the code for Topic-NMT experience, refer to the following two open source code:
+This repository includes all the codes for Topic-NMT, referring to the following two sources:
 <p><a href="https://github.com/pytorch/fairseq">fairseq</a></p>
 <p><a href="https://github.com/adjidieng/ETM">ETM</a></p>